jfriend08/MusicClassification/baseLineReport/README.md

 ###Effect of lowpass filter
 * To visualize the effect of lowpass filter, here we did experiment on two approaches.
 One is creating a signal wih noise append, and the other one is use the real clip from our sample, see what is the effect if the signal being low passed
 * From the first figure attached, we designed a order of 6 lowpassed filter with 8000Hz cutoff and 22050Hz sampling rate.
 Then we created a signal with 1.2Hz combined with 9000Hz noise appened.
 Since frequency of noise is very high, so we can see there are lots of high-frequent ripples along the curve of the 1.2Hz signal.
 Then, after lowpass filtered, signal became cleaners but can still noticed certain ripples.
 I think this is due to the lowpass will never being able to cutoff at 8000Hz sharp, but a curve gradually decrease to 0, therefore there are signal between 8000 to 9000 that still existed in the signal.
+* Since our mel-frequency banks ranged from 0 to 6000Hz, we decide to design a order of 6 lowpass filter with 6500Hz cutoff for our project
+* Then, we tested one the signal from one of the clip and performed lowpass.
+As we can see from the second attached figure, there are lots of high frequent signals being removed, and leave cleaner signal with lower magnitude

 ```python
 def butter_lowpass(cutoff, fs, order=5):
   nyq = 0.5 * fs